fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/disaster/spending_by_geography.md

 ## DEFC (enum[string])
-List of Disaster Emergency Fund (DEF) Codes (DEFC) defined by legislation at the time of writing A list of current DEFC can be found [here.](https://files.usaspending.gov/reference_data/def_codes.csv)
+List of Disaster Emergency Fund (DEF) Codes (DEFC) defined by legislation at the time of writing.
+A list of current DEFC can be found [here.](https://files.usaspending.gov/reference_data/def_codes.csv)

 ## AwardTypeCodes (enum[string])